MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ## Considerations for Calling Plans

-To find out whether Microsoft Calling Plans are the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).
+The following sections describe how to manage emergency calling for Microsoft Calling Plan users.
+To find out if Microsoft Calling Plans are the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).

 ### Emergency call enablement for Calling Plans